Baghdad Mall

-Baghdad Mall (بغداد مول) is a multi-purpose building consisting of a shopping mall, a hotel and a medical centre.
-Located in Harthiya, Baghdad at the intersection between Damascus street and Al-Kindi street, it is one of the largest shopping malls in Baghdad.
+Baghdad Mall (بغداد مول) is a multi-purpose building consisting of a shopping mall, a hotel and a medical centre in Baghdad, Iraq.
+Located in Harthiya, at the intersection between the Damascus street and Al-Kindi street, it is one of the largest shopping malls in Baghdad.
 The multi-level shopping mall currently features over one hundred retail outlets, a thousand parking spaces, and contains dozens of restaurants and cafés.

 Baghdad Mall opened on August 28, 2017, taking 3 years to complete.
 The event was of symbolic value as part of the reconstruction efforts by the government of Prime Minister Haider al-Abadi, who personally attended the opening ceremony.
 The ceremony was co-hosted by Iraqi poet Shahad al-Shamary, and the ceremony featured musical guests such as Dalli, Hussam al-Rassam, Diana Karazon, and Hussein el-Deik.

 Description

 The mall is over 80000 m2, featuring 32 floors including a 250-room luxury hotel as well as a medical center with 30 specialized clinics.